Kristjan93/Arduino/Readme.md

 [![Arduino microcontroller board showing numbers on button press](http://img.youtube.com/vi/cLR114N15JA/0.jpg)](http://www.youtube.com/watch?v=cLR114N15JA "ARDUINO counter með ljósi")

-2. The robot should utilise input given from the light sensor and interpret it by displaying on the 7-segment LED display the number 1 for bright light and 2 for dim/darkness light.
+2. The robot should utilise input given from the light sensor and interpret it by displaying on the 7-segment LED display the number 1 for bright light and 2 for dim light.

   The code used for this functionality is the file Arduino_Light_Sensor.ino